-Many of the synonyms mentioned above have been used in part "criss-cross" for several types of Heunisch.
+Many of the synonyms mentioned above were partly used "crisscross" for several types of Heunisch.
 The German name Heunisch comes from the early Middle Ages and was allegedly first mentioned in the 11th century with "hunisce druben".
-He associates with the Huns and that they should have brought them to Europe.
+He associates with the Huns and that they are said to have brought them to Europe.
 However, this hypothesis is difficult to prove.
-For many centuries, the terms "Heunisch" (for "coarse") and " Frankish "(For" fine ") the only wine or quality designations and have not referred to a particular variety.
-A reliable mention was made in 1546 in the famous "Kreutzer book" of Jerome buck (1498-1554: "The big, fat (thick) Hynian grapes, which, for the sake of their rapid fermentation, are given by a few shit grapes."
+For many centuries, the terms "Heunisch" (for "rough") and " Frankish "(For" fine ") the only wine or quality designations and did not refer to a particular variety.
+A reliable mention was made in 1546 in Jerome's famous "Kreütter Buch" buck (1498-1554: "The big fat (thick) Hynische Draub, which are used for the sake of their quick worting, are used by quite a few fucking Draub."
 The varieties of the Heunisch group:

 Sources: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Dr. Erika Maul - Julius Kühn-Institute (Institute for Vine Breeding Geilweilerhof / Pfalz)
+Dr. Erika Maul - Julius Kühn Institute (Institute for Vine Breeding Geilweilerhof / Pfalz)

 Grapes and leaves: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)